OCA/manufacture/product_mrp_info/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-Adds smart button in product form view linking to manufacturing order list.
+Adds smart button in product form view linking to manufacturing orders where that product (or its variants) is produced.

 **Table of contents**